Devhunter416/X-Mart/README.md

 # X-Mart
 If you notice any issues or have any suggestions for improvement, please let me know.
-I am open to feedback and corrections to my code.
+I am open to feedback and corrections to the code.